-Management regularly undertakes a review of the Establishment's inventory, stated at AED 3,467,929 (previous year AED 1,301,790) in order to assess the likely realisation proceeds, taking into account purchase and replacement prices, technological changes, age, likely obsolescence, the rate at which goods are being sold and the physical damage.
+Management regularly undertakes a review of the Establishment's inventory including goods in transit, stated at AED 254,632 (previous year AED 3,467,929) in order to assess the likely realisation proceeds, taking into account purchase and replacement prices, technological changes, age, likely obsolescence, the rate at which goods are being sold and the physical damage.
 Based on the assessment assumptions are made as to the level of provisioning required.